A Full-waveform Approximation of Finite-Sized Acoustic Apertures: Forward and Adjoint Wavefields: Numerical Results

 \subsubsection{Results}

-Figures \ref{fig:4a} and \ref{fig:4b} show the wavefields analytically calculated using the \textit{Field II} toolbox and approximated using the full-field approach, respectively, on the grid points positioned in the plane $\bx^1 = 3.1$cm and at a single time $t=45\mu\text{s}$.
-In these figures, the grid points are sampled by a factor 4.
-Consider that for both analytic and full-field approaches, the approximation and recording the time series were started at $t=0$.
-These figures show a good agreement between the wavefields calculated analytically using the \textit{Field II} toolbox and approximated using the full-field approach.
+Figures~\ref{fig:4a} and \ref{fig:4b} display the wavefields computed analytically using the \textit{Field II} toolbox and approximated using the full-waveform method, respectively.
+Both wavefields are visualized on grid points located in the plane \( \mathbf{x}^1 = 2.94\,\text{cm} \) at a single time instant, \( t = 45\,\mu\text{s} \).
+To improve visual clarity, the grid is subsampled by a factor of 4 in both figures.
+For both the analytical and full-waveform approaches, wavefield recordings began at \( t = 0 \).

+The results demonstrate strong agreement between the wavefields obtained analytically and those produced by the full-waveform simulation, validating the accuracy of the latter in approximating the monopole integral formulation.

-Figures \ref{fig:5a}, \ref{fig:5b}, \ref{fig:5c} and \ref{fig:5d} show the wavefields approximated in time on the receiver points 1,5, 9 and 13, respectively.
-These receiver points are shown in figure \ref{fig:3a}.
-For these receiver positions, the radius and the azimuthal angle are fixed, and are set $r=6.5$cm and $\theta = \pi/4$, respectively.
-The positions are then changed by the polar angles $\varphi$.
-As shown in these figures, on all these receivers, the full-field approach, which uses algorithm \ref{alg:1} and a discretised mass source defined by Eq. \ref{eq:mass-u-dis}, approximates wavefields which match the equivalent analytical formula calculated using the \textit{Field II} toolbox.
+Figures~\ref{fig:5a}, \ref{fig:5b}, \ref{fig:5c}, and \ref{fig:5d} illustrate the time-domain wavefields at receiver positions 1, 5, 9, and 13, respectively.
+These positions, shown in Figure~\ref{fig:3a}, share a common radial distance of \( r = 6.5\,\text{cm} \) and azimuthal angle \( \theta = \pi/4 \), and differ only in the polar angle \( \varphi \).
+As demonstrated in these figures, the wavefields approximated using the full-waveform method—based on Algorithm~\ref{alg:1} and the discretized mass source formulation of Eq.~\eqref{eq:mass-u-dis}—are in excellent agreement with the corresponding analytical wavefields computed using the \textit{Field II} toolbox.

-Figure \ref{fig:6} shows the relative error (RE) for all the 64 receiver points.
-In this figure, the receiver positions are ordered by changing $\theta$, $\varphi$ and $r$.
-Accordingly, for each set of four consecutive receiver indices $1-4, 5-8,...$, $\varphi$ and $r$ are fixed, and the positions are changed by the azimuthal angles $\theta$.
-Because the receiver positions changed only by $\theta$ are symmetric with respect to emitter disc's area, the computed RE values are close.
-Specifically, each set of receiver positions $1-4$, $17-20$, $33-36$ and $49-52$, for which $\varphi = 0$ is set, are the same (redundant), and give the same RE.
-This plot shows a good agreement between the full-field approach and the analytic approach using the \textit{Field II} toolbox for approximating the wavefield produced by the monopole surface source defined in this experiment.
+Figure~\ref{fig:6} presents the relative error (RE) between the full-waveform and analytical wavefields for all 64 receiver positions.
+Receiver indices are ordered sequentially by varying \( \theta \), \( \varphi \), and \( r \).
+Recall that within each group of four consecutive receivers (e.g., 1–4, 5–8, ..., 61–64), the parameters \( \varphi \) and \( r \) are held constant, and only \( \theta \) varies.
+Due to the emitter disk's rotational symmetry, these intra-group positions yield nearly identical wavefield responses, resulting in closely matched RE values.
+Notably, receiver sets such as 1–4, 17–20, 33–36, and 49–52—corresponding to \( \varphi = 0 \)—are spatially redundant and produce identical RE values.
+These redundant indices are retained in the plot for completeness and consistency with earlier figures.